-Now it’s time to create a website design that will help convert visitors into sales.
+Today, every business must create a website design that will convert visitors into sales.

 This is no longer optional.
 A recent study shows that 97% of consumers research their purchases online before they buy something.

 Your website is a crucial component of your marketing and branding strategy.
 Customers visit your website because they have a particular purpose in mind – they need something from you – and your website should help make them feel comfortable to purchase a product or service from you.

 If you have a poorly designed website, the chances are good that you’re losing a chance to turn researchers into loyal customers.
 Branding statistics unequivocally show this to be true.
 Make sure you’re not giving up thousands of dollars in revenue and get your website functioning the way you need it to.

 1. State your business clearly.